Categories

 The Question

-Was The Rake trying to warn the mother to the daughter’s danger, or had it inflicted the harm to the young girl?
+Was The Rake trying to warn the mother to the daughter’s danger, or had it inflicted harm to the young girl?
 It didn’t try to harm the wife or husband.

 Popularity